Callmecharis/PIVOT-DATA-PROJECT/README.md

 3. SELECT * =IFS(J2<=20,"LOW",J2<=50,"MEDIUM",J2>50,"HIGH")
 WHERE CONDITION =TRUE
 4. Removal of unnecessary column 14 and 15 using power Bi
+5. Key transformations: when the data is transformed on Power Bi we checked on the View tab for Column quality, value distribution,, column profile, column distribution, column statistics
-5.	checking for column quality, value distribution EXPLORATORY DATA ANALYSIS
+EXPLORATORY DATA ANALYSIS
 EDA involved the exploring of the data to answer some questions about the data such as
   * Total region by revenue